fyiernzy/UM-CS/1_courses/um-y3s2-wic2008-iot/wic2008-lect-note.md

 			- Used for managing and monitoring network devices.
 			- Secure it by ensuring updates are applied and access is restricted
 		- Data Plane:
-			- Forwards the actual data packets.
+			- Connect various ports and forwards the actual data packets.
 			- Secure it by filtering traffic and preventing unauthorized data flows.

 Data Protection (Securing the information)